Kitware/SMTK/doc/userguide/task/agents.rst

 -------------------

 The :smtk:`PortForwardingAgent<smtk::task::PortForwardingAgent>`
-copies ObjectsInRoles data from a set of input ports to a set of output ports.
+copies port data from a set of input ports to a set of output ports and – if the port data is formatted as :smtk:`ObjectsInRoles<smtk::task::ObjectsInRoles>` – is able to filter what is copied based on role and object type-name.

 This agent accepts all the JSON configuration that the base agent class does, plus:

-* ``forward``: an _optional_ JSON array of objects specifying information to copy.
+* ``forwards``: an _optional_ JSON array of objects specifying information to copy.
   If no array is provided, the agent will do nothing but will not impede progress.
-  Each object in the ``forward`` array holds a dictionary with:
+  Each object in the ``forwards`` array holds a dictionary with:

   * ``input-port``: the name of an input port (internal or external) associated to the task from which port data is drawn.
 This key is _mandatory_.
   * ``output-port``: the name of an output port (internal or external) associated to the task to which port data is copied.
 This key is _mandatory_.
+  * ``output-role``: if provided, all matching input objects are broadcast on this role.
+This item is _optional_ and is only used if the port data is of type :smtk:`ObjectsInRoles<smtk::task::ObjectsInRoles>`.
-  * ``roles``: an _optional_ dictionary mapping role names to filters that specify the types of persistent objects to copy.
-If none is provided, all data from the input port is copied to the output port.
+  * ``filters``: an _optional_ dictionary mapping role names to an array of filters that specify the types of persistent objects which should be forwarded.
+    If no filters are provided, all data from the input port is copied to the output port.
 An asterisk (``*``) serves as a wildcard to accept objects in any role so long as they are of the specified type(s).
     When ``roles`` is not provided, it is identical to passing ``"*": [ ["*", null], ["*", "*"] ]``
     as the role filter.
+    The ``filters`` list is only used if the port data is of type :smtk:`ObjectsInRoles<smtk::task::ObjectsInRoles>`.
+    Rather than passing an array with two filter strings for each role, you may pass dictionaries with "resource" and "component" entries that hold filter strings for resource types and component types.
+If no "component" entry exists, then only resources match (not components).

 Example
 """""""